 Now you are ready to write your first business email and impress your customers with your domain business name.

-To make things even easier, here’s a handy list of all the links you need to set everything up and get going with your Namecheap business email account.
+For Namecheap Private Email users, here’s a handy list of all the links you need to set everything up and get going with your business email account.